microsoft/beachball/docs/concepts/ci-integration.md

 ### With Azure DevOps

 **1 Npm authentication**.
-Azure DevOps has `npmAuthenticate@0` available to create a temporary npm auth token for publishing.
+Azure DevOps has a pre-built task `npmAuthenticate@0` to create a temporary npm auth token for publishing.

 ```yml
   - task: npmAuthenticate@0